nschloe/tau/README.md

   \end{split}
   ```

-  With $`\tau`$ being a full revolution, the following identities are very easy to grasp
+  With `$\tau$` being a full revolution, the following identities are very easy to grasp
   (for integers $`n`$).
 Remember the sine is the projection of the angle onto the
   _y_-axis, the cosine is the projection onto the _x_-axis.